hossam-magdy/GitSwitcher/README.md

 #### - Remove last commit[s]

-`git reset HEAD~1 [--mixed]`: remove a commit (reset HEAD to 1st previous commit) & KEEP changes in working directory/tree
+`git reset HEAD~1 [--mixed]`: remove the last 1 commit & KEEP changes in working directory/tree

-`git reset HEAD~1 --soft`: remove a commit (reset HEAD to 1st previous commit) & KEEP changes in "Changes to be committed"
+`git reset HEAD~1 --soft`: remove the last 1 commit & KEEP changes in "Changes to be committed"

-`git reset HEAD~1 --hard`: remove a commit (reset HEAD to 1st previous commit) & DISCARD changes in working directory/tree
+`git reset HEAD~1 --hard`: remove the last 1 commit & DISCARD changes in working directory/tree

 ++Note: The next push should be forced++